Snukii/BletterBlaseball/README.md

 # BletterBlaseball
 A userstyle for Blaseball that takes advantage of all the space available on desktop and other small fixes.

-This is totally unoffical, has nothing to do with Blaseball or The Game Band and installing it is at your own risk.
+This is totally unofficial, has nothing to do with Blaseball or The Game Band and installing it is at your own risk.

 This is what the style looks like: